TechneWare/SmarterMail.Cli/README.md

 - Displays scheduled jobs

 ### About Virus Total
 Currently, the CLI is hard-coded to the free account quota limits.
 However, if you're paying for a Virus Total account and have higher quota limits, you can modify the Globals.cs file to set the limits as you would like.
-This flexibility allows you to tailor the usage to your specific needs.
 I'll probably refactor this and make it configurable soon, but that's how it works right now.

 Quota limits are set in the Globals.cs file:
 ```csharp